annakrystalli/seabirddietDB/README.md

 <!-- badges: end -->

-The goal of seabirddietDB is to provide access and tools to interact with a databse of seabird diets around the British Isles
+The goal of seabirddietDB is to provide access and tools to interact with a database of seabird diets collected around the British Isles.

 ## Installation